-Our SMaRT Replacement Therapy and MU1140-S product candidates are subject to substantial government regulation, including the regulation of preclinical testing and clinical trials.
+Our antibiotic product candidates and SMaRT Replacement Therapy product candidate are subject to substantial government regulation, including the regulation of preclinical testing and clinical trials.
 If we are unable to obtain regulatory approval for our product candidates we will be unable to generate revenues.

-The production and marketing of products which may be developed from our SMaRT Replacement Therapy and MU1140-S product candidates and our ongoing research and development, preclinical testing and clinical trial activities are subject to extensive regulation and review by numerous governmental authorities.
+The production and marketing of products which may be developed from our MU1140, and other antibiotic product candidates based on lantibiotics and our SMaRT Replacement Therapy product candidate and our research and development, preclinical testing and clinical trial activities are subject to extensive regulation and review by numerous governmental authorities.
 Most of the product candidates we are developing must undergo rigorous preclinical testing and clinical trials and an extensive regulatory approval process before they can be marketed in the United States or internationally.

-The FDA accepted our protocols to conduct Phase 1 human clinical trials of our SMaRT Replacement Therapy product candidate.
-If we fail to maintain regulatory approval for the clinical trials of our SMaRT Replacement Therapy, if the FDA fails to lift the clinical hold on our IND for the non-attenuated version of the SMaRT strain, or if we fail to obtain regulatory approval for our MU1140-S product candidate, we may have to cease further development.
-Clinical trials on our SMaRT Replacement Therapy and MU1140-S product candidates are expected to take several years to fully complete.
+If we fail to obtain regulatory approval for our MU1140 product candidate or other antibiotic product candidates based on lantibiotics, or if the FDA fails to lift the clinical hold on our IND for non-attenuated version of SMaRT, we may have to cease further development.
+Clinical trials on our MU1140 other possible antibiotic product candidates and our SMaRT Replacement Therapy product candidate are expected to take several years to fully complete.
 The commencement or completion of preclinical studies or clinical trials can be delayed or prevented for a number of reasons, including:

-- our belief that SMaRT Replacement Therapy is one of the first genetically modified bacterial strains for use in humans, which may cause the FDA to proceed with additional caution; - difficulties in finding a partner with the resources to support large and expensive clinical development and commercialization costs; - · findings in preclinical studies; - difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failing to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · insufficient or inadequate supply or quality of a product candidate or other materials necessary to conduct our clinical trials; - · difficulties obtaining institutional review board, or IRB, approval to conduct a clinical trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size and nature of patient population, proximity of patients to clinical sites, eligibility criteria for the trial, nature of the trial protocol, the availability of approved effective treatments for the relevant condition and competition from other clinical trial programs for similar indications; - · severe or unexpected drug or biologic-related side effects experienced by patients in a clinical trial; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the trial, lack of efficacy, side effects, or personal issues, or who are lost to further follow up.
+- our belief that SMaRT Replacement Therapy is one of the first genetically modified bacterial strains for use in humans, which may cause the FDA to proceed with additional caution; - difficulties in finding a partner with the resources to support large and expensive clinical development and commercialization costs; - findings in preclinical studies; - difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failing to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;

+- insufficient or inadequate supply or quality of a product candidate or other materials necessary to conduct our clinical trials; - · difficulties obtaining institutional review board, or IRB, approval to conduct a clinical trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size and nature of patient population, proximity of patients to clinical sites, eligibility criteria for the trial, nature of the trial protocol, the availability of approved effective treatments for the relevant condition and competition from other clinical trial programs for similar indications; - · severe or unexpected drug or biologic-related side effects experienced by patients in a clinical trial; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the trial, lack of efficacy, side effects, or personal issues, or who are lost to further follow up.